ldt-libs/SpringBackLayout/README.md

 # Spring Back Layout
 **A wrapper ViewGroup that provides an iOS Look-And-Feel Overscroll Effect**
 ### Note
-This ViewGroup is from the decompiled MIUI Setting App
+This ViewGroup is from the decompiled source code of MIUI Setting App

 ### Screen shot